Aman-agraw-35/Gunsmart/README.md

 - Add items to the shopping cart.
 - Increase, decrease and remove items from the cart.
 - Responsive design for a great user experience on various devices.
-- Used Demo profile named "Aman Agrawal"
+- Used Demo profile named "Aman Agrawal".
+- Implemented payment gateway with "Stripe".
 ## Technologies Used

 - Next.js